Magnetic spectral inverse problems on compact Anosov manifolds: Introduction

-Since the initial motivation was the study of the Steklov spectrum from the point of view of the second author \cite{Flo}, we also deal with the magnetic Steklov inverse problem and give a similar boundary determination result, namely the recovery of the jet at the boundary of an electric potential and a magnetic field from the spectrum of its magnetic Dirichlet-to-Neumann map (see Section \ref{Section 5}), provided that the boundary is Anosov with simple length spectrum.
-In particular, this parallels \cite[Theorem I.6]{Flo}.
-As a simple corollary, an analytic magnetic field is entirely determined by its Steklov spectrum and we thus extend \cite[Corollary I.7]{Flo}.
+Since the initial motivation was the study of the Steklov spectrum from the point of view of the second author \cite{Flo}, our most important results concern the magnetic Steklov inverse problem and give a similar boundary determination statement, namely the recovery of the jet at the boundary of an electric potential and a magnetic field from the spectrum of its magnetic Dirichlet-to-Neumann map (see Section \ref{Section 5}), provided that the boundary is Anosov with simple length spectrum.
+As a simple corollary, an analytic magnetic field is entirely determined by its Steklov spectrum.
 To our knowledge, these are the first positive results for the magnetic Steklov inverse problem in a general framework.
 Unlike the case of the magnetic Laplacian mentioned above, the literature on the Steklov spectrum in the presence of a magnetic field seems rather limited at the moment ; let us mention the very recent \cite{CGHP} --- which is the analogue of Shigekawa's result \cite{Shi} for the magnetic Steklov lowest eigenvalue ---, \cite{ProSav} on the direct problem, \cite{LiuTan}, \cite{HelfNic} on the Steklov heat trace asymptotics, and \cite{CekSif} providing important spectral invariants in dimension $2$.
 An important observation from our work is that, in contrast to the magnetic Schr\"odinger operator which is just a differential operator of order $2$, the magnetic DN map is a classical pseudodifferential operator of order $1$ whose full symbol, considered in suitable local coordinates, contains much more information about the potentials.
 More precisely, in boundary normal coordinates, each of its homogeneous terms of order $-j\leq -1$ involves the normal derivative at the boundary of both magnetic and electric potentials, respectively of order $j$ and $j-1$ (see \textbf{Lemma \ref{Lemma 5.6}}).
 Consequently, using the approach developed in \cite[Section IV]{Flo}, we are able to recover, modulo gauge, the full jet at the boundary of these potentials by induction on the order $j$.
 However, in this paper, the procedure is much more delicate because of the gauge on the magnetic potential that must be managed at each step (cf. Section \ref{Section 5.3}).